U.S. again flies surveillance aircraft over S. Korea: aviation tracker | Yonhap News Agency

 U.S. again flies surveillance aircraft over S. Korea: aviation tracker

 SEOUL, Dec.
-23 (Yonhap) -- The United States flew another surveillance aircraft over the Korean Peninsula, an aviation tracker said Monday, the latest in a series of flights to monitor North Korea amid growing concerns Pyongyang could launch long-range missiles.
+24 (Yonhap) -- The United States flew surveillance aircraft over the Korean Peninsula, an aviation tracker said Tuesday, the latest in a series of flights to monitor North Korea amid growing concerns Pyongyang could test-fire a long-range missile as an unwelcome "Christmas gift."

-The U.S. Air Force RC-135W Rivet Joint was spotted flying over the peninsula at 31,000 feet, Aircraft Spots said without specifying the exact time of the operation.
+The E-8C aircraft, or JSTARS, was spotted over the Korean Peninsula at 29,000 feet, Aircraft Spots said on its Twitter account without specifying the exact time of the operation.

-The same type of surveillance aircraft made a flight over the peninsula over the weekend, the aviation tracker tweeted on Sunday, noting that it is "actually odd timing" as it does not carry out operations "usually ... on weekends."
+This type of aircraft was spotted above the peninsula over the weekend, according to the aviation tracker Saturday.

-A few days ago, U.S. Navy's EP-3E plane also conducted similar surveillance operations.
+As a platform for airborne command and control, surveillance and reconnaissance, the E-8C is known to be capable of closely monitoring North Korea's troops and equipment movements, including missiles and artillery guns.

+Hours later, the Aircraft Spots said the U.S. RC-135W Rivet Joint carried out missions over the peninsula at 31,000 feet.
+It is the third time in a row that this type of aircraft has been detected here, according to the Twitter account.

+The U.S. has deployed several types of its spy planes over South Korea nearly on a daily basis since last week, including the EP-3E naval aircraft.

-The series of flights took place when North Korea has threatened to take a "new way" other than dialogue, if the U.S. fails to meet its year-end deadline to make concessions in their stalled denuclearization negotiations.
+Those flights came at a time when North Korea has threatened to take a path other than dialogue if the U.S. fails to come up with new proposals by the end of this year to move their stalled denuclearization talks forward.

-Warning that the deadline is drawing near, the North said it is entirely up to the U.S. to decide what "Christmas gift" it would get, deepening concern that the regime could conduct an intercontinental ballistic missile (ICBM) launch.
+Warning that the deadline is drawing near, the North said it is entirely up to the U.S. to decide what "Christmas gift" it gets, deepening concern the regime could conduct an intercontinental ballistic missile (ICBM) launch.

-Earlier this month, the North conducted what appeared to be two rocket engine tests at its western satellite launch site in what could be a prelude to the launch of a long-range satellite-carrying rocket or an ICBM.
+As the latest military move, Pyongyang conducted rocket engine tests twice at its Dongchang-ri satellite launching site earlier this month.

-As the North has taken a series of military moves, such as successive firings of short-range ballistic missiles and a submarine-launched ballistic missile, the U.S. has deployed several types of surveillance planes over the peninsula more often than before.
-Sources and experts see those operations, at least in part, as designed to send warning messages against the bellicose regime.
+"In preparation for any possible provocative moves by North Korea, South Korea and the U.S. military have maintained a staunch readiness posture and increased monitoring," a military source here said.

 graceoh@yna.co.kr